DivvelaHemaHarshini/Steganography/README.md

 This project implements a simple image-based text encryption and decryption technique using OpenCV in Python.
 The program hides a secret message within an image by modifying pixel values and allows retrieval using a passcode.

 <h2>Features:</h2>
-1.Encrypts a secret message into an image by embedding ASCII values into pixel data.
+1.Encrypts a secret message into an image by embedding ASCII values into pixel data.</br>
-2.Uses a passcode-based authentication system for decryption.
+2.Uses a passcode-based authentication system for decryption.</br>
-3.Saves the encrypted image for later retrieval.
+3.Saves the encrypted image for later retrieval.</br>
-4.Extracts and decrypts the hidden message from the image.
+4.Extracts and decrypts the hidden message from the image.</br>

 <h2>Prerequisites:</h2>
 1.Python 3.x